 Curly hair is great for creating effortless updos because the texture and movement doesn't showcase the imperfections that make it look so, well, perfect.
 Thankfully, natural curls don't need a lot of primping or priming to look and feel their best.
 A small squeeze of product, like EVO's Liquid Rollers Curl Balm ($30), will have them springing into their perky selves in no time.

-Finding a gold, silver, or rose gold claw clip to replace the plastic ones from the drugstore (that you've likely broken and continue to use anyway) is going to elevate your three-second effort and turn it into a classic, effortless updo.
-Match your clip to the rest of your jewelry for a full-on ensemble.
-Kitsch has plenty of trendy, affordable options.
+Finding a gold, silver, rose gold, or classic black claw clip to replace the plastic ones from the drugstore (that you've likely broken and continue to use anyway) is going to elevate your three-second effort and turn it into a classic, effortless updo.
+Match your clip to the rest of your accessories for a full-on ensemble.
+Kitsch has plenty of on-trend, affordable options.

-If you have extra long hair that you want to pull off your neck, try wearing a side part and braiding a small section of your hair at the root that can then be tied up with the rest of your ponytail.
+If you love an updo with a few different elements, try wearing a side part and braiding a small section of your hair at the root that can then be tied up with the rest of your ponytail.
 This is a really fun style to wear for summer occasions, and can match looks that are both casual and formal.

 Wrap It Up